marcellBan/heroku-flask/index.md

 Now *Heroku* will install all the packages listed in the `requirements.txt` file and then build and launch your app.
 If it fails please read the output it will more than likely tell you the exact problem.

-For further troubleshooting you can also use the `heroku logs` command which will also show any error that occured during the *normal* operation of your app.
+For further troubleshooting you can also use the `heroku logs` command which will also show any error that occurred during the *normal* operation of your app.

 Codecool students are welcome to contact me for further info/help.